nk2303/Recipe-Finder/README.md

 Open the directory in your terminal.

-Enter: bundle install to install the necessary gems.
+Enter: `bundle install` to install the necessary gems.

-Enter: rake db:migrate to create the database.
+Enter: `rake db:migrate` to create the database.

-Enter: rake db:seed to add data to the databas (optional).
+Enter: `rake db:seed` to add data to the databas (optional).

 If you want to add more recipes:
-Add them under seed file.
+Add them under `@reci_ingre` hash in the seed file.
-Run command rake db:seed in your terminal.
+Run command `rake db:seed` in your terminal.

 # START THE PROGRAM

-Enter into your terminal: ruby bin/run.rb
+Enter into your terminal: `ruby bin/run.rb`

 Choose any options out of four using up/down button.